- 1. WMV Converter

 Let's face it, Windows and Mac will never fully get along.
 Playing WMV (Windows Media Video) in QuickTime on Mac is no execption.
-So if you're looking to play WMV on a Mac with QuickTime, this article will show you the most trusted solutions to play WMV video on Mac (Mavericks included), and also help you to edit WMV in iMovie, add WMV to iTunes and more.
+So if you're looking to play WMV on a Mac with QuickTime, this article will show you the most trusted solutions to play WMV video on Mac (Snow Leopard, Lion, Mountain Lion, Mavericks and Yosemite included), and also help you to edit WMV in iMovie, add WMV to iTunes and more.

-Solution 1: Convert WMV to Mac Compatible Format for Playback (Recommended)
+Best Solution: Convert WMV to QuickTime Compatible Format for Playback

-Convert WMV to QuickTime compatible format for playback.
+Steps for Convert WMV to Quicktime supported format

 After launching the program, your can directly drag and drop the WMV file into the program, or just click the "+" icon at the bottom left corner of the program main interface to choose the WMV file and add to the program.

 3. Set the Output format

 In the bottom format tray, there are some output video format options and optimized presets provided for QuickTime, iPhone, iPad, iPod, iMovie and more.
 To play WMV files on Mac, you can just choose "MOV" as output format.

 4. Start the Conversion

 When you have selected the output format, you can click the "Convert" button to start the conversion.

 However, if you need a free solution: